 - Apps might close.

-- On Apple Watch Series 3 (GPS + Cellular), you might not have a cellular connection or you might not be able to make or receive calls.
+- On cellular models of Apple Watch, you might not have a cellular connection or you might not be able to make or receive calls.
 When this happens, the cellular button in Control Center appears red.
 Normal cellular functionality resumes after Apple Watch cools.
 However, you can still make emergency calls.

-- If you're making cellular calls on an Apple Watch Series 3 (GPS + Cellular) in an area with a weak cellular signal, move to a location with a stronger signal.
+- If you're making cellular calls on a cellular model of Apple Watch in an area with a weak cellular signal, move to a location with a stronger signal.

 Handle your Apple Watch and its accessories safely